Austin Gallery

 • Adhesive mount may not hold on textured walls

-At this price, the tradeoffs are minor: the plastic construction feels budget-conscious rather than premium, and the light distribution isn't perfectly even across the full 16-inch span.
-But if you're lighting art on a budget — especially if you need to light multiple pieces — the Pasoar is the smartest money you can spend.
+At this price, the tradeoffs are minor: the construction feels budget-conscious rather than premium, and the light distribution isn't perfectly even across the full span.
+But if you're lighting art on a budget — especially if you need to light multiple pieces — the EZVALO is the smartest money you can spend.
 Buy three of these for the price of one premium light and cover your entire living room.

 Light Source